azman4/wikipedia-ios-xctest/README.md

 ## Usage

-•	Clone this repo
+•	Clone this repo.

-•	Open the xcode project file in Xcode
+•	Open the xcode project file in Xcode.

-•	Build the app on a simulator
+•	Build the app on a simulator.

+•	To view the Page object model (Folder structure) -> You can simply view the WikipediaE2ETests folder in the project explorer.

-•	Go to the Test Navigator tab (It would be present in the left upper pane)
+•	To view the Test cases -> Go to the Test Navigator tab (It would be present in the left upper pane).

 •	In the Test Navigator tab you'll see 3 test folders.
 We want to view and run the tests in WikipediaE2ETests.

 • You can run the entire suite by just clicking on the run button (which appears when you hover on the WikipediaE2ETests folder) OR you can execute a particular test in within the suite by just expanding the folder and clicking on the run button next to a specific test.

 ### Note - There are 2 seperate tests in the WikipediaE2ETests folder SearchE2ETests and SearchPerformanceTests.
 SearchE2ETests is the main Automated test folder.
 However, to show the capabilities of XCUITest I have added SearchPerformanceTests which essentially evaluates the performance of functionalities on the app.